felixleopold/hammerspoon/README.md

    ```

 3. **Customize Shortcuts**:
-   Modify the shortcut keys in your `config.user.lua` to match your preferences.
+   Modify the shortcut keys in your `config_user.lua` to match your preferences.

 4. **Reload Configuration**:
    After making changes, reload your configuration with: